 Not all accidents involving scaffolding happen at work.
 Sometimes innocent bystanders, residents or pedestrians are injured by falling debris, collapsing structures and a wide variety of mishaps.

-If you believe that you have a claim, you should contact a solicitor who specialises in Personal Injury.
+If you believe that you have a claim, you should contact us.

 At Jefferies, our team of no win no fee solicitors are experienced in all types of Personal Injury claims, including scaffolding injuries.
 On behalf of our clients we can issue claims for past and future losses, taking into account pain and suffering, loss of earnings, need for specialist support and physical disabilities.

 We understand how difficult it can be to make a claim whilst dealing with the physical and emotional stress of your injury.
 Our team will guide you through the legal process as quickly and simply as possible whilst getting you the compensation you deserve.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial no-obligation telephone consultation with a member of our expert team.